Skip to main content

 Make Sure Everyone Is Safe

-Move everyone away from the electric vehicle to a safe distance in case debris is flying everywhere from the battery fire.
+Move everyone to a safe distance from the electric vehicle in case debris from the battery fire is flying everywhere.

 Move the Vehicle to Safety if Possible